pkp/pkp-docs/starting-a-journal/en/after-publishing.md

 # Register for a DOI

 DOIs (Digital Object Identifiers) are unique & persistent identifiers, usually assigned to each piece of content (i.e. an article).
 You can assign a DOI using an OJS plugin.
-Then, DOIs must be registered through a DOI registration agency, such as CrossRef, and there is a cost associated with creating DOIs.
+Then, DOIs must be registered through a DOI registration agency, such as Crossref, and there is a cost associated with creating DOIs.
 See [DOI Plugin Guide](​​https://docs.pkp.sfu.ca/doi-plugin/en/).

 # Join the Preservation Network